Notice of Pre-AIA or AIA Status

 With respect to claim 18, Han discloses the bus bar mounting groove (1133) of the base member (1130) is disposed lower than the connection groove (1131) so as to be vertically spaced away from the connection groove (1131) (see above rejection of claim 7).

-With respect to claim 19, Han discloses the connection groove (1131) is formed in a central portion of an upper side of the square cross-section of the base member (1130) (Fig. 8), and bank portions (labeled) of both sides of the connection groove (1131) are in close contact with an inside of both corners of the member cover (1130U) (Fig. 4 and 8; see above rejection of claim 13).
+With respect to claim 19, Han discloses the connection groove (1131) is formed in a central portion of an upper side of the square cross-section of the base member (1130) (Fig. 8), and bank portions (labeled) of both sides of the connection groove (1131) are in surface-to-surface contact with an inside of both corners of the member cover (1130U) (Fig. 4 and 8; see above rejection of claim 13).

 With respect to claim 20, Han discloses with the bus bar mounting groove (1133) inserted into the bus bar (1402 and 1403), when a surface of the base member (1130) and a surface of the bus bar (1402 and 1403) are aligned and the member cover (1130U) is coupled to the base member (1130L) (Fig. 4 and 8), an inner surface of the member cover (1130U) is formed to have a depth so as to be in planar contact with surfaces of the base member (1130L) and the bus bar (1402 and 1403) (Fig. 4 and 8; see rejection of claim 5).